 How Will The Changes Work?

-Before Twitter and Google had made a deal, the search engine had access to Twitter's feed but they were not able to prioritise tweets in search engine rankings.
+Before Twitter and Google had made a deal, the search engine had access to Twitter’s feed but they were not able to prioritize tweets in search engine rankings.
 The only way they could have done this is if they had kept a track of the Twitter feeds constantly so then they could give them all separate rankings that would have been appropriate for their content.
-This however would have slowed Twitter down substantially and it would have a been a very time consuming task for Google.
+This, however, would have slowed Twitter down substantially and it would have been a very time-consuming task for Google.

 It’s only now that Twitter and Google have been able to reach an agreement that pleases both sides.
 Google still has access to the constant feeds on Twitter, but now Google is able to index them.
 Google is effectively creating its own large archive of tweets.
 By doing this, Google is able to give specific tweets a value that can last a long time, thus making it a more substantial presence in search engine rankings.